-DATE: April 10, 2023
+DATE: June 20, 2023

-We are pleased to present to you the Finance Division budget message for the 2023-2024 fiscal year (FY23/24) proposed budget for Unified Fire Authority (UFA).
+We are pleased to present to you the Finance Division budget message for the 2022-2023 fiscal year (FY22/23) adopted budget for Unified Fire Authority (UFA).
 As mentioned by Chief Burchett, this budget has been prepared in accordance with the Uniform Fiscal Procedures Act for Cities (UCA 10-6) as approved by Interlocal Agreement.
-This budget was also prepared following UFA Policy and Procedure, Volume 1, Chapter 4, Section 9 - Budget Process.
+This budget was also prepared following UFA Policy and Procedure, Volume 1, Chapter 4, Section 9 - Budget Process, approved by the Board of Directors on April 27, 2017.
 Read along with Chief Burchett's budget message, this message will provide some important financial information that is intended to provide you with a picture of UFA's financial health.
-We hope you will find it helpful as you review this proposed budget.
+We hope you will find it helpful as you review this adopted budget.

-This proposed budget is structurally balanced for each fund, with projected fund balances at or above the minimum reserve required by state law and UFA policy.
+This adopted budget is structurally balanced for each fund, with projected fund balances at or above the minimum reserve required by state law and UFA policy.